 Water Jasmine plants immediately after planting.
 Water weekly or whenever the top inch (2.5 cm) of soil dries out until the plant is fully established.
-Leaves may fade to yellow or brown if soil is too dry or too moist.
+Leaves may fade to yellow or brown if the soil is too dry or too moist.
 Most jasmine plants grow between 10 to 15 feet (3 to 5 m) high and 3 to 6 feet (0.9 to 1.8 m) wide.

 Pruning and Pinching

 Pinch off new blooms and shoots from spring through August to encourage more growth, especially sideways.
-If your Jasmine plant is growing too large, prune it down to desired size.
+If your Jasmine plant is growing too large, prune it down to the desired size.
 Cutting down the entire plant to half its size each spring will help keep Jasmine growing tight and full, and it will encourage a higher number of blossoms.
 Most Jasmine plants will begin blooming in January (cut down to half size after blooming stops).
 If growing Jasmine vine as a ground cover, prune off any vertical growth.

 - Back to genus Jasminum